AleanaA/aleBot/README.md

 5. Create a bot account over on the [Discord developers page.](https://discordapp.com/developers/applications/me)
 6. Setup the config file in the `config` folder.
 This includes copying `config.example.py` and `config.exemple.ini` to `config.py` and `config.ini` and adding your bot token, your user id, your prefix, an announcement, log, and auddit log channel, and five roles.
 7. That's it!
 Run the bot with either `run.bat` or `run.sh` and you should be good to go!

+It should be noted that emotes will probably be displayed incorrectly, as you won't have the emotes in `emotes.py` To fix this, just replace those emote IDs with ones from a server the bot is in, corresponding to the emote.

 ### Commands